Selwyn Lloyd: Suez crisis

 Lloyd addressed a Cabinet meeting (chaired by Butler, with Eden away in Jamaica) at 4.30pm on Wednesday 28 November.
 He said that the UN would continue to debate the matter and that although Britain could hold on for another three or four weeks there was nothing to be gained in antagonising world opinion any further.
 He offered his resignation (not mentioned in the minutes) but his colleagues refused to accept it, and was later deeply hurt when Lord Hinchingbrooke, a member of the Suez group (a group of Conservative backbenchers who had opposed Britain's original agreement to withdraw from Egypt in 1954), said that he should have resigned.
 Lloyd's impending divorce was given as the ostensible reason for his offer of resignation.

-Throughout November and into early December Lloyd, like Butler who was acting Prime Minister from 22 November (with Eden away in Jamaica), was strongly attacked in the House of Commons both by Labour as a scapegoat for the original invasion and by Conservative backbenchers for the enforced withdrawal.
+Throughout November and into early December Lloyd was strongly attacked in the House of Commons both by Labour as a scapegoat for the original invasion and by Conservative backbenchers for the enforced withdrawal.
 On 3 December Lloyd made a statement announcing British withdrawal to a very hostile House, followed by an angry scene, then Butler made a similar announcement, leading many Conservative MPs feeling that Butler should have made the statement himself.
 The House of Commons held a No Confidence debate on Suez on 5 December.
 Aneurin Bevan commented that Lloyd gave the impression of never having warned Israel not to attack Egypt.
 Bevan congratulated Lloyd on "having survived so far".
 The government won the confidence vote on 6 December by 327 votes to 260.
 In early December Lloyd again offered his resignation to the Cabinet, citing his impending divorce as the excuse.